KodyKendall/llama_bot_rails/README.md

 **Turn any Rails app into an AI Agent in 2 minutes**

-Chat with your models.
-Generate pages.
-Run console commands.
+Chat with a powerful agent that has access to your models, your application context, and can run console commands.
 All powered by LangGraph + OpenAI.

 [![Gem Version](https://badge.fury.io/rb/llama_bot_rails.svg)](https://badge.fury.io/rb/llama_bot_rails)
 [![Ruby](https://img.shields.io/badge/ruby-%3E%3D%202.7-red)](https://www.ruby-lang.org/)